ipfs-inactive/jenkins/README.md

 ### Worker setup

-Clone this repository to the worker and run `./worker/setup.sh`
+Clone this repository to the worker and run `./worker/{debian,osx}-setup.sh`, depending on what OS your worker is using.

 ### Connecting to jenkins